hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdAuth/One Time Passwords.md

 # One Time Passwords

-A one time passwords (OTP) valid for only one login session.
+A one time password (OTP) valid for only one login session.

 ## Overview